hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   K3 weight tile), versus more than 300 KiB when the full input is resident.
   The next increment must remap these planned rows in command generation; the compiler does not yet claim that rolling allocation is executable.
+- Neural-AI now exposes Y subdivision for Conv, depthwise Conv, and LUT, and a target-gated LUT cascade capability.
+Regor forms the first `Conv -> LUT` cascade with a 10,240-byte rolling buffer.
+Peak remains 1,659,008 bytes because four explicit padding copies force the LUT output to become a full tensor before the next Conv.
+Reuse the non-owning HLC stripe stream to remove that boundary and drive tile-aware Neural-AI commands.
 - Prove compact public bindings and native internal layouts end to end.
 - Use Regor cascading, tiling, live ranges, and allocator before adding target policy.